add0242/NETSCANNER/README.md

 ```

 ### Manually
-You can also run the module itself by downloading a ZIP file of this repository and running
+You can also run the module itself by downloading a ZIP file of this repository and executing the module in Python.

 ```bash
   python3 NetScanner